rebelsky/csc207c/_readings/priority-queues.md

   public void put(T val) throws Exception;

   /**
-   * Remove the highest-priority element that is still in the queue.
+   * Remove and return the highest-priority element that is still in the queue.
    *
    * @return
-   *   val, a value.
+   *   val, the highest-priority element in the queue
    * @pre
    *   !this.isEmpty()
    * @post